 Rite of Spring

-A unique international video dance collage project in honour of the 100th Anniversay of the Rite of Spring.
+A unique international video dance collage project in honour of the 100th Anniversary of The Rite of Spring.

 Dancers: Venettia Miller, Jay Bailey, Gemma Dawkins